cypnk/Anime-List/README.md

 Yukoku no Moriarty (Moriarty the Patriot) *2020, 2021*
 Yumeiro Patissiere *2009, 2010*
 Yumekui Merry (Dream Eater Merry) *2011*
+Yumemiru Danshi wa Genjitsushugisha (The Dreaming Boy is a Realist) *2023*
 Yuragi-sou no Yuuna-san (Yuuna and the Haunted Hot Springs) *2018*
 Yuuki Yuuna wa Yuusha de Aru (Yuki Yuna Is A Hero) *2014, 2017, 2021*
 Yuuyake Bancho (Sunset Bancho) *1968*